2013 Pakistani presidential election: Electoral College Strength

+Senate positions are taken from the official Senate website.

+Provincial Assembly positions are taken from the Election Commission of Pakistan.
+The ECP considers party membership on the date of the General Elections of May 2013.
+Several independents joined the ruling parties in each province after the election, which is not reflected in these numbers.

+Fractional votes for a candidate are rounded off, therefore the total may not add to 704.

+Parties belonging to the ruling PML-N coalition are mentioned in italics.
+These parties are likely to vote for a single candidate.
+In addition, several independents are also members of the ruling coalition.

 Polls

 The country went to the polls at 10:00, 30 July amidst tight security arrangements.
 Over 1,174 members of the electoral college cast their votes to elect the ceremonial head of the state.

 Results

 Polling was held simultaneously in the Parliament and provincial assemblies.
 The legislative assemblies were pronounced polling stations at the outset of polling.
 Voting ended at 15:00 and after 5 hours the preliminary result was immediately released.
 Official confirmation of the winner came in the evening.
 Mamnoon Hussain was sworn in as the 12th president of Pakistan on 9 September, a day after the incumbent President Asif Ali Zardari completed his five-year term.